 Refunds will be issued according to the refund policy for AU students.
 Students who leave Judson University without completing, signing and submitting add/drop paperwork will be held liable for all tuition and fees and will receive grades of Administrative Withdrawal Failure (AWF) for all unfinished courses.

 Withdrawal for military reasons is total or none; a student is not allowed to withdraw from some courses but not others.
 A copy of the government's official "Call or Recall to Active Duty" documentation is absolutely required, and should be attached to the withdrawal form.
 Grades of "W" for "Withdrawal" are recorded on the official academic record; these grades are non-penalizing.
-All tuition and fees paid by the student for the semester the student is withdrawing from will be refunded at a rate of 100%; however, room and board will be refunded on a pro rated basis through the date of withdrawal.
+All tuition and fees paid by the student for the payment period the student is withdrawing from will be refunded at a rate of 100%; however, room and board will be refunded on a pro rated basis through the date of withdrawal.
 If, in the future the student wishes to return to Judson University, he or she must reapply in accordance to the University's readmission policy, as outlined in this catalog.

 Withdrawal for medical reasons is total or none; a student is not allowed to withdraw from some courses but not others (rare exceptions may be made by written appeal to the Dean of the Center for Adult and Professional Studies).
 Written medical documentation from a licensed physician/psychiatrist/other health care provider approved by the university is absolutely required, and will be taken into consideration along with other factors/information in evaluating the requested withdrawal.
 All documentation should be attached to the withdrawal form.
 Grades of "W" for "Withdrawal" are recorded on the official academic record; these grades are non-penalizing.
 The student is responsible for tuition and other appropriate charges up to the day of official withdrawal as outlined in the university catalog's Tuition and Fees Refund Policy.
 However, in the event of a severe or life-threatening medical condition to the student or an immediate family member, the student may appeal in writing to the Dean of the Center for Adult and Professional Studies for consideration above and beyond the normal refund policy.
 Such appeals must be made in writing, dated and signed.
 The letter must fully explain the circumstances involved and specify the consideration desired.
 A signed physician's letter explaining the medical condition must accompany the appeal.
 All appeals will be reviewed within 30 days of receipt and the student will be notified of the refund determination in writing.
-The student cannot resume study in a subsequent term until a licensed physician/psychiatrist/other health care provider approved by the university provides written documentation that the student is "now healthy enough to resume university study."
+The student cannot resume study until a licensed physician/psychiatrist/other health care provider, approved by the university, provides written documentation that the student is "now healthy enough to resume university study."
 The student must then reapply in accordance to the university's readmission policy, as outlined in this catalog.